PrideChung/FontAwesomeKit/README.md

 `NSAttributedString` did all the magics behind the scene.
 So you can set those attributes supported by `NSAttributedString` to an icon.
 For all available attributes, see [NSAttributedString UIKit Additions Reference](https://developer.apple.com/library/ios/documentation/UIKit/Reference/NSAttributedString_UIKit_Additions/Reference/Reference.html#//apple_ref/doc/uid/TP40011688-CH1-SW16)

 #####*important:*
 Some attributes apparently makes no sense for icon fonts, like `NSLigatureAttributeName` and `NSKernAttributeName`.
-You should not set these attributes, otherwise you app may crash.
+You should not use these attributes, otherwise you app might crash.
 And you should not set the value of `NSFontAttributeName`, if you want to change the size of an icon, set it's `iconFontSize` property instead.

 ### Other Methods for Setting or Getting Attributes
 These methods in fact are just shorthand versions for the standard `NSAttributedString` API, should be pretty straightforward.